3 - 5

 Learn More About the Moon's Phases

-To find out what the moon looks like right now, and at any hour of 2015, check out this website.
+To find out what the moon looks like right now, and at any hour of the year, check out this website.
 You can also watch the moon go through phases and “wobble” in the sky (something called “libration”) through the animation below, created using data and images from the Lunar Reconnaissance Orbiter (LRO).
 Learn more about LRO and see more lunar visualizations here.

 Identify Features on the Moon